-Answer: In order to judge substantial managerial experience, faculty need your resume, career goal essay and three reference letters.
+Answer: In order to evaluate substantial managerial experience, faculty need your resume, statement of purpose and three reference letters.
 After these are reviewed, you will be notified of whether you qualify with experience or whether you will need a GMAT.

 Answer: Letters can be from instructors, employers, professional peers or those who can evaluate your capacity to work at a graduate level.
-Do not take the reference letters lightly; MBA faculty do not, especially when the letters are serious and thoughtful reflections on your ability and commitment to advanced study.
+If you are wanting the GMAT waived in lieu of substantial managerial experience and supervisory responsibility, be sure these letters document this experience thoroughly.

-Answer: Applications for the Springfield campus are accepted and processed continuously.
+Answer: Springfield Campus: Applications are accepted and processed continuously.
 However, applications can take 3-4 weeks to process.
 Thus, it is suggested that you submit your application at least 6 weeks in advance of the semester in which you would like to begin coursework.
 (Earlier is better!)
 Please note that some educational institutions take a long time to send out transcripts after you request them.
 Application processing will not begin until the application fee and transcripts are received.

-Application prior to April 1 is encouraged for the Peoria MBA Cohort which begins only in the fall.
+Peoria: New Peoria MBA Cohorts begin only in the fall.
+Application prior to April 1 is encouraged.
 Sometimes we are able to accept applications after this date, but only if vacancies are still available.
-Please contact the MBA program office at 217/206-7920 for deadline exceptions.
+Please contact the MBA program office at (217) 206-7920 for deadline exceptions.